top of page

 Position: Midfielder

 De Bruyne possesses a vast skill set - including long-range shooting, crossing, and accurate passing.
-But when it comes to possessing an immense vision to find his teammates - he has taken the 'art of assisting' to a new level.
-So apart from this grace and poise on the football pitch, what else is there to learn about the Belgian's past, personal life, and career?
+But when it comes to possessing an immense vision to find his teammates, he has taken the 'art of assisting' to a new level.

-Here are 7 Interesting Facts About Kevin De Bruyne:
+Here are 7 Interesting Kevin De Bruyne Facts Every Football Fan Should Know

 1. He Could Have Played For Burundi

-De Bruyne has represented 'The Red Devils' at every level, including the under 16’s, 17's, and 19's, appearing 19 times in total and scoring twice - before debuting for the senior squad in 2010.
+De Bruyne has represented 'The Red Devils' at every level, from the under-16s to the under-19s, making a total of 19 appearances and scoring twice before making his debut for the senior squad in 2010.

 4. He Likes Birdwatching!